A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: The algorithm

-Our main technical result, proved in this section, is that any reduced $T$-short walk can be hierarchically decomposed using closed curves of ``complexity'' $|T|^{\Oh(\sqrt{|T|})}$.
+Let $(\Ggrid,T,\mathcal{P})$ be a canonical instance.
+Our main technical result, proved in this section, is that any canonical cactuslike walk can be hierarchically decomposed using closed curves of ``complexity'' $|T|^{\Oh(\sqrt{|T|})}$.
 We first formalize what we mean by a decomposition.
-In this section $C \geq 1$ is a sufficiently large universal constant, whose value will emerge from the proof.